2023 Festival Student Artists

 Student Artist Gallery

 Local area students with an interest in artists, as a career or a hobby, are invited each year to show their work in the Spring Fine Arts Festival, in their own Collaborative Student Artist Gallery.
-Students work with their art teacher during the school year to plan for this participation and under the tutelage of Brindley Lowe, Middlesex High School Art Teacher, and Sarah McCormick, Christchurch School Art Teacher they design and set up their Festival gallery.
+Students work with their art teacher during the school year to plan for this participation and under the tutelage of Brindley Lowe Sears, Middlesex High School Art Teacher, and Sarah McCormick, Christchurch School Art Teacher they design and set up their Festival gallery.
+We are encouraging any home school high school students to participate as well.
 Students are each presented an award ribbon for their participation.
 The over-all show judge also selects the Best Student Artist from the gallery, who will receive a $50 award.
 The tent is generously supported each year by the Kiwanis Club of Middlesex.

 STUDENT ARTISTS at the FESTIVAL